Community and Health Indicators

 Benton County Veterans Service Office

 The Benton County Veterans Service Office (VSO) is housed within the OCWCOG.
-The VSO assists veterans in applying for programs and services for which they are entitled from U.S. Department of Veterans Affairs (VA) claims and benefits.
-In the fourth quarter of Fiscal Year 2015 (April 1 to June 30, 2015), the VSO provided services to approximately 700 of the estimated 6,100 veterans in Benton County (11 percent).
+The VSO assists Veterans in applying for programs and services for which they are entitled from U.S. Department of Veterans Affairs (VA) claims and benefits.
+In the period of time from July 1 to September 30, 2017, the VSO provided services to approximately 946 of the estimated 6,100 veterans in Benton County (15 percent).

-According to U.S. Census Bureau estimates on disability, the region has a higher percentage of total residents with a disability (15.1 percent) than the state (14.1 percent) and the nation overall (12.3 percent).
-In the region, 51.5 percent of the population that has a disability is age 18-64.
-The percentage of people in the region, with a disability that affects their ability to live independently (for example, doing errands or attending medical appointments), is 5.8 percent, slightly lower than in the State, but the same percentage as in the nation overall.
+According to U.S. Census Bureau estimates on disability, the Region has a higher percentage of total residents with a disability (16 percent) than the state (14.7 percent) and the nation overall (12.5 percent).
+In the Region, 51.0 percent of the population that has a disability is age 18-64.
+The percentage of people in the Region, with a disability that affects their ability to live independently (for example, doing errands or attending medical appointments), is 6.6 percent, slightly higher than in the State and the nation overall.

 Notes: Disability is determined for the civilian, non-institutionalized population.
 The U.S. Census Bureau defines disability as a having one or more of the following difficulties: hearing, vision, cognitive, ambulatory, self-care, or independent living.
 An independent living difficulty is one which, due to a physical, mental, or emotional condition, an individual has difficulty doing errands alone, such as visiting a doctor’s office or shopping.
 Refer to the U.S. Census Bureau for additional information on these data.

-Across the region local agencies annually conduct a Point In Time count of the homeless population.
-For the years in which data are available, 2013 saw the largest number of homeless persons in the region.
-According to annual Point in Time counts, in 2015, the majority of homeless residents in the region were between the ages of 18 and 54.
+Across the Region local agencies annually conduct a Point In Time count of the homeless population.
+For the years in which data are available, 2013 saw the largest number of homeless persons in the Region.
+According to annual Point in Time counts, in 2017, the majority of homeless residents in the Region were between the ages of 18 and 54.

-73.3 percent of those counted in 2015 were non-Hispanic white, lower than the region’s population in general which the Census Bureau 2014 estimates show to be 84.3 percent white, non-Hispanic.
+Most homeless people in the Region were male and over 24 in age, according to the Point in Time 2017 counts.
+77 percent of those counted were non-Hispanic white, lower than the Region’s population in general which the Census Bureau 2016 estimates show to be 84.3 percent white, non-Hispanic.

 Homelessness Among K-12 Public School Students

-According to the U.S. Census Bureau’s most recent estimates for poverty, 19.8 percent of the region’s residents (for whom poverty status is determined) reported income below the federal poverty level in 2013 and 21.4 percent received Supplemental Nutrition Assistance Program (SNAP) benefits.
-The number of participants can be higher than the number of people in poverty, because the program’s gross income limits are higher than 100 percent of the federal poverty level.
-SNAP participation in the region has only recently started to show signs of decreasing after several years of increases.
+According to the U.S. Census Bureau’s most recent estimates for poverty, 15.7 percent of the Region’s residents (for whom poverty status is determined) reported income below the Federal poverty level in 2016 and 19.2 percent of the households received Supplemental Nutrition Assistance Program (SNAP) benefits.
+The number of participants can be higher than the number of people in poverty, because the program’s gross income limits are higher than 100 percent of the Federal poverty level.
+SNAP participation in the Region has only recently started to show signs of decreasing after several years of increases.

 SNAP Participation and Information

-According to the Social Security Administration’s guidelines, the Supplemental Security Income (SSI) program provides monthly cash payments to people who are 65 and older, as well as those who are blind or disabled, whose countable income is less than $5,808 per year (or is less than a combined income of $8,712 for a couple with both eligible), as of January 1, 1997.
+According to the U.S. Social Security Administration’s (SSA) guidelines, the Supplemental Security Income (SSI) program provides monthly cash payments to people who are 65 and older, as well as those who are blind or disabled, whose countable income is less than $5,808 per year (or is less than a combined income of $8,712 for a couple with both eligible), as of January 1, 1997.
 In most cases, ownership of financial assets is limited to $2,000 for an individual or $3,000 for a couple.
-Annual data from the Social Security Administration show that since 2004, the state and the region have experienced an annual growth rate of SSI recipients of slightly more than four percent, at 4.2 percent and 4.5 percent, respectively.
-In 2013, this amounted to 2.1 percent of the population in the state receiving SSI, closely comparable to the region’s 2.2 percent.
+Annual data from the SSA show that since 2007, the State and the Region have experienced an annual growth rate of SSI recipients of slightly more than four percent, at 4.2 percent and 4.5 percent, respectively.
+In 2016, this amounted to 2.1 percent of the population in the State receiving SSI, closely comparable to the Region’s 2.2 percent.

 Obesity is defined as a body mass index (BMI) of 30.0 or greater in adults age 20 or older.
-According to the Centers for Disease Control and Prevention, the estimated percent of adults who reported a BMI of 30.0 or higher in the region is 27.1 percent, slightly lower than the state (27.3 percent) and the nation (27.7 percent).
+According to the Centers for Disease Control and Prevention, the estimated percent of adults who reported a BMI of 30.0 or higher in the Region is 28.4 percent, higher than the State (26.5) and about the same as the nation (28.3).

-This chart shows that our region’s obesity rate aligns closely with the national rates from 2004-2012.
-Also, our region has a lower overall obesity rate than two of our three peer regions.
+This chart shows that our Region’s obesity rate aligns closely with the national rates from 2004-2012.
+Also, the Region has a lower overall obesity rate than two of our three peer Regions.